The Story of Wile E. Young as compiled from hearsay, folklore, and myth.

 It was during this dip that I published two short stories within a short time of each other and I realized the truth— I can do this… it was just going to require patience.

-So here I am, two years from those two short stories, working in aviation and throwing myself into my creed and passion.
 I chose the name Wile E. Young to write by because that’s how I view chasing my dream—like a roadrunner, and I, the coyote, who chases no matter how many times he gets beaten, bruised, and exploded.

 -Wile E. Young